EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

    core charge           114.000000         0.000000       114.000000
 ~~~

-On exit the potential maker writes the following lines:
+and the following lines are written:

 ~~~
  Charges:  valence    20.00000   cores   114.00000   nucleii  -134.00000